FallDownTheSystem/modern-js/src/pages/new-es-features.md

 [MDN: Default parameters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Default_parameters)

 #### Rest parameters

 The rest parameter syntax allows a function to accept an indefinite number of arguments as an array.
-The function declaration can include normal parameters as well, but only the last parameter can be a rest parameter.
+The function declaration can include other regular parameters.
+Only the last parameter can be a rest parameter.

 ```js ln
 function myFun(a, b, ...manyMoreArgs) {